-Site BA1 is contained largely within Bygrave parish, and will have a significant impact on the relationship between Baldock and Bygrave, as well as on the character and function of Baldock itself.
-Policy E6 builds on Local Plan policy SP14 to provide additional safeguards, so that Bygrave village retains its separate identity, that necessary new facilities are secured, and the character of the site and the neighbouring edge of Baldock are taken fully into account.
+6.14 Site BA1 is contained largely within Bygrave parish, and will have a significant impact on the relationship between Baldock and Bygrave, as well as on the character and function of Baldock itself.
+Policy E5 builds on policy SP14 in the new North Hertfordshire Local Plan by providing additional safeguards, so that Bygrave village retains its separate identity, the character of the site and the relationship with Baldock are taken fully into account, and necessary new facilities are secured.